openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-basic-components-image-sys.md

 ## ImageAnalyzerConfig<sup>11+</sup>

-Since API version 11, this API is supported in ArkTS widgets.
+This API can be used in ArkTS widgets since API version 11.

 Describes the type of the AI analyzer.